 Easy!
 If you’ve read through the newsletter and found a role you like, all you need to do is register your interest in the opportunity by clicking the highlighted email link on the newsletter.
 This link will be at the bottom of each opportunity and take you to an email window where you can let us know what you like the look of.
 One of us will then be back in touch to help you get started.

 If you don’t find anything you like the look of, or if it’s all a bit bamboozling, just take note of the Finding Your Place With US sessions.
-These are friendly and informal chats with Gemma and Hope to talk over new roles and find out more about your interests so that we can help you find the right role(s) for you!
+These are friendly and informal chats with Pippa and Hope to talk over new roles and find out more about your interests so that we can help you find the right role(s) for you!

 The wonderful thing about volunteering with us is that we keep our roles nice and flexible – we know that life can be busy sometimes and we will never put pressure on you to give more time than you want to.